Shared Medical Appointment (SMA)

 Other possibilities for group-based care in the first half of an SMA include meditation and mindfulness, culinary medicine, and exercise.

-NOTE: the group-based care is not billed to insurance because no individualized care is conducted.
+IMPORTANT: the group-based care is not billed to insurance because no individualized care is conducted, as clarified by Medicare.

 In the second half, each patient has an individualized conversation with the billing provider.
-Because standard Evaluation and Management (E/M) codes developed for 1-on-1 care are typically used for SMA billing, it is essential that individualized care occurs within the group context.
+Standard Evaluation and Management (E/M) CPT codes for 1-on-1 care are typically used for SMA billing (see below), so it is essential that individualized care occurs within the group context.
 This can include:

 • Behavior change treatment of chronic condition